Edition 1.0

 -N | --dry-run : Don't actually modify anything.

---help : Show this help message.
+--help : Show this help message./tmp/john_doe_restore.log

-> za-restore --unhook -s /etc/zarafa/ssl/archiver.pem -p password \
+> za-restore --unhook -s /etc/zarafa/ssl/archiver.pem -p password \ -l /tmp/john_doe_restore.log john_doe

-Note that no host is specified, causing za-restore to connect to file:///var/run/zarafa.
+file:///var/run/zarafa.
 The sslkey_file and sslkey_pass are specified in order to connect to the other nodes in the cluster.